An Entrepreneur Is You

 - In the freeware game The Wager, the goal is to make money by exploring uncharted islands and selling them to prospective colonists.

 - The page picture is from it.
-Even when you've got the money, don't buy the sports car: It's too small for a comfortable trap supply.
+Even when you've got the money, don't buy the sports car unless you can also afford the portable containment system (which is as expensive as the car itself), as it's too small for a comfortable trap supply.

 - In eRepublik there is usually a minister/secretary of finance for each country who's job it is to deal with inflation, taxes, economic stimulus, etc. So in many ways A Central Banker Is You too.